techgnosis/grafana-stack/README.md

 If you are using the container, which you should definitley do, then be aware that `grafana/grafana-image-renderer` listens on 8081 and `bitnami/grana-image-renderer` listens on 8080.

 If you use the plugin, you do need to set `rendering.server_url` and `rendering.callback_url` as per the docs.

+## Importing dashboards
+Whether you use the "Import" button or you use the API directly via curl or Terraform, you need to change the datasource UIDs in the JSON.
+Otherwise the panels will be broken.

 ## Example app